When pairing the right companion plants with your sweet and hot peppers, the benefits are well worth the work.

-Always choose a pruning knife or shear over any other to detach the peppers from their stems when harvesting, all while avoiding the breakage of delicate branches.
+Always choose a pruning knife or shear over any other to detach the fruits from their stems when harvesting, all while avoiding the breakage of delicate branches.

 Remember to wear gloves when picking hot peppers, or you could be spicing up your hands a little too much.

-Utilizing compatible companion plants can make a huge difference in your garden.
+Utilizing herbs, vegetables, and flowers that grow well with peppers can make a huge difference in your garden.
 With peppers, there are a plethora of options, as seen from the list above, which can help your patch thrive to perfection.

-It is also important that you keep the plants away from others that will drain the life out of them or, interchangeably, have negative effects on each other’s growth.
+It is important that you keep them away from crops that will drain the life out of them or, interchangeably, have negative effects on each other’s growth.

-Bad companion plants can damage the soil and attract unwanted visitors, while good companions can encourage growth, deter pests, and lessen labor.
+Bad companion plants can damage the soil and attract unwanted visitors, while good ones can encourage growth, deter pests, and lessen labor.